akuutauf/akuutauf/README.md

 ## About Me

-- 🚀 I'm working on [Your Project or Company]
-- 🌱 I’m currently learning [Topics you are learning]
-- 💬 Ask me about [Topics you are good at]
-- 📫 How to reach me: [Your Email or Social Media]
-- ⚡ Fun fact: [A fun fact about yourself]

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on PT.
+Moda Tronsoft Perkasa
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to become Fullstack Developper with JavaScript
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate Companies or Educational Institutions
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Web Development and Application Development Solutions
-- 📫 How to reach me: ...
+- 📫 How to reach me: DM me on my Instagram <a href="https://www.instagram.com/akuutauf_/" target="_blank">@akuutauf\_</a>
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am working hard for my family and loved ones ♥️